rvHoney/tinydocker/README.md

 ## How It Works

-TinyDocker uses Linux namespaces and cgroups to create isolated containers:
+tinydocker uses Linux namespaces and cgroups to create isolated containers:

 - **Namespaces**: Provides isolation for:
   - UTS: Hostname and domain name